Remuneration at SRV

 The starting point is that when the profits calculated after the SRV Group’s financing costs correspond to the budget approved by the Board of Directors for the financial year, and when the President & CEO otherwise fulfils his or her duties in a way that meets the goals set on the President & CEO, the performance bonus amount corresponds to the total salary of four months.
 However, the Board has the right to decide the amount, payment or lack of payment of the performance bonus in the manner it considers best.
-According to the contract, the CEO will be paid a performance bonus in an amount corresponding at least to the total salary for a four-month period.

 Long-term remuneration for the President & CEO